aliyun/terraform-provider-alicloud/examples/ecs-new-vpc/README.md

 `NOTE`:
 1. The number of Security Group rules depends on the size of `ip_protocols`
-2. All of the Security Group rules' network type are `intranet`
+2. All of the Security Group rules' network type are `internet`

 #### ECS Disk Input variables